 These conservation practices, combined with the use of precision farming technologies to manage inputs like seeds and fertilizer, have lowered overall operating costs while increasing crop production.
 At the same time, valuable habitat and forage has been maintained for many species of wildlife.

-Through their lifelong work, the Peerys are leaving a conservation legacy for their children, grandchildren and generations to come.
+Through their lifelong work, the Peerys are leaving a conservation legacy for generations to come.
 They teach their belief that it is their moral and spiritual responsibility to do everything they can to leave the land in better condition than when they began farming it.